 Lost your card?

 In the case of loss, theft, a defective or unreadable card – or a change of name – you can apply for a new CampusCard via the Student Service Center.
 To this end, please send your completed CampusCard-application to email@example.com.
-In the meantime, please use your RMV-ticket via the registration certificate for verification.

 If you no longer have the CampusCard in your possession, and it has locking authorisation functions, it is your duty to have the card blocked.
 You can also block the CampusCard yourself via the self-service feature, under data administration (students) ‘block CampusCard or locking system chip’.